Sonic & Sega All-Stars Racing: Gameplay

 The game is a mascot kart racing game, similar to other games in its genre like Mario Kart, Konami Krazy Racers and Crash Team Racing.
-Players can choose to race as one of 20 characters from various Sega franchises such as Sonic the Hedgehog, Crazy Taxi, and Fantasy Zone.
+Players can choose to race as one of 20 characters from various Sega franchises such as Sonic the Hedgehog, Crazy Taxi, Super Monkey Ball and Fantasy Zone.
 Characters race through various race circuits themed on different Sega franchises and collect power-ups to boost their speed or hamper their opponents.
 The items have a rock-paper-scissors effect, in which certain items can be used to defend against others.
-Also, on occasions when players get three of one item, they can choose to fire/activate them at the same time.
+Also, on occasions when players get three of one item, they can choose to fire or activate them at the same time.
 Additional boost can be earned by successfully executing drifts (with longer drifts earning more boost), or performing tricks while in midair.
 Like Sumo's previous Sega game, Sega Superstars Tennis, each character has a special ability (called an "All-Star Move") unique to them that they may use to their advantage (such as Sonic transforming into Super Sonic and AiAi riding in his monkey ball), which they can obtain if they are running behind in the race.
-How long each All-Star move lasts depends on the character's current position.
+The duration of each All-Star move depends on the character's current position.
 Due to network latency issues, All-Star Moves are not possible in online races.

 Vehicles are separated into 3 different categories: cars, bikes and hovercraft.
 As the terrain on the tracks will vary, vehicles can be either assisted or hindered by the surfaces they drive upon.
 Cars vary in weight and speed, with some performing better on some terrains than others.
-Bikes have fast acceleration and can also perform ground tricks for extra boost, but can easily be bullied by heavier vehicles.
+Bikes have fast acceleration and can also perform ground tricks for extra boost, but can easily be pushed by heavier vehicles.
 Hovercraft are not affected by any terrain and are able to perform multiple tricks after a jump, but they have poorer handling and have low acceleration.
 All of the vehicles also have their own specific engine sounds.